Axosoft/moby-git/chapter/002-carpet-bag.md

 concernment where I was to eat and sleep meanwhile.
 It was a very dubious-looking, nay, a very dark and dismal night, bitingly cold and cheerless.
 I knew no one in the place.
-With anxious grapnels I had sounded my pocket, and only brought up a few pieces of silver, — So, wherever you go, Ishmael, said I to myself, as I stood in the middle of a dreary street shouldering my bag, and comparing the gloom towards the north with the darkness towards the south — wherever in your wisdom you may conclude to lodge for the night, my dear Ishmael, be sure to inquire the price, and don’t be too particular.
+With anxious grapnels I had sounded my pocket, and only brought up a few pieces of silver, — So, wherever you go, dude, said I to myself, as I stood in the middle of a dreary street shouldering my bag, and comparing the gloom towards the north with the darkness towards the south — wherever in your wisdom you may conclude to lodge for the night, my dear dude, be sure to inquire the price, and don’t be too particular.

 With halting steps I paced the streets, and passed the sign of “The Crossed Harpoons” — but it looked too expensive and jolly there.
 Further on, from the